 I certify that a true copy of this letter, together with a copy of the citation, pleading, and discovery was forwarded by certified and first class mail to Doe Construction Corporation on [Date].

-cc: Dallas County Court at Law Number Five 600 Commerce, #580 Dallas, TX 75202 (without attachments) Please file in the papers of this cause.
+Dallas County Court at Law Number Five 600 Commerce, #580

+(without attachments) Please file in the papers of this cause.

 via certified and first class mail